AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 |Length|$\geq$ 60 cm|Height of bucket plus extra space to allow free rotation.
 Requires closer examination in fusion|

 The holding tank will empty into the flow dividing tank, which is essentially just a smaller tank that is partitioned into four equal sections.

-An important note is that the bottom of the holding tank will slope down into the dividing tank in order to prevent settling in the holding tank.
+For the flow dividing tank, we chose a 6 gallon 14" by 10" by 10" polethylene tank.
+We chose that tank so that the four 3 inch diameter pipes could fit while minimizing the horizontal space around them to prevent settling as much as possible.
+The bucket will then be divided into four sections with 1.5"

 Descending wastewater must go thoruogh the dividing tank at a rate slow enought to allow for gas bubbles to escape.
-The bottom of the holding tank will then slope gradually into the four influent pipes to decrease settling.
+The bottom of the holding tank will then lead into the four influent pipes to decrease settling.

-**NEW IDEA**

-instead of a separate tank to divide flow, why not just deepen the holding tank and add dividers to the bottom of that?

-**HOW LONG DOES FLOW DIVIDER SECTION NEED TO BE?**

-Assuming that the flow divider will extend for 6 inches (chosen arbitrarily) this means that the influent pipes will start at a height of
-52.8 inches.
-Then those pipes will need to connect to their respective points of influennce.

 ```python
 ```